- 3 cups coarsely chopped Brazil nuts or other nuts (walnuts, pecans or hazelnuts)

 - In a large bowl, combine the nuts, dates and cherries.
 Combine the flour, sugar, baking powder and salt; add to nut mixture, stirring until nuts and fruit are well coated.

 - In a small bowl, beat eggs until foamy; stir in vanilla.
 Fold into nut mixture and mix well.
-Pour into a greased and parchment paper-lined 9-in. x 5-in. loaf pan.
+Pour into a greased and parchment paper-lined 9x5-in. loaf pan.

-- Bake at 300° for 1-3/4 hours or until a toothpick inserted near the center comes out clean.
+- Bake at 300° for 1-3/4 hours or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack.
 Yield: 24 servings.

 "I started making this fruitcake with my Mother when I was 10, I'm now 71.
 I like more "cake" so I double the batter mix...works fine.
 I also put it in a smaller "loaf pan" and cook for 55 mins before checking (7,000 ft. alt).
 I have allergies too (avocado and lobster...bummer) but use pineapple chunks in place of the nuts and/or add Craisins too.
 You might like dried apricots.It is important NOT TO USE CANDIED fruit.
 Just have fun with it."